Intelligent Automation vs. RPA: Difference Between the Two

 The Evolution from RPA to IA

-At that time, the ERP systems were made but consisted of a lot of manual work.
+At that time, ERP systems were being developed but consisted of a lot of manual work.
 So a need arose at that time to automate such things, but RPA was still not capable of doing so.

-But this time, the update made sure the work becomes automated with the help of adding extensions and add-ons.
+But this time, the update made sure the work became automated with the help of adding extensions and add-ons.

 Now the need for 3rd-generation RPA arose.